flutter/website/flutter-for-react-native/index.md

 ```

 The following example shows how the state implements the `build` function and
-also how the `setState` function is used to rebuild — or call the build function
+also how the `setState` function is used to rebuild—or call the build function
 of the stateful `_MyStatefulWidgetState` widget.
 A `Timer` is used to
 periodically call `toggleShowText()` that uses a `setState()` method to set
 `showText` and rebuild.